Stripe Subscriptions - Magento 1 - Documentation

 The module contains a translations file that can be used with multi-language Magento configurations.
 You can find this file under:

-To create a translation file for a different language like Italian, you can copy the file under:
+To create a translation file for a different language, you can copy the file under:

 Once you have copied the file, you can simply edit the file and replace the second string on each row with the translation of the first string.
 There is nothing else you need to do for translations.